 Marketing - The Marketing segment's activities, including its location, quality and time-based strategies as well as the sale of refined products, are highly impacted by various factors that often fluctuate quarter over quarter.
 While certain of these variables, including exposure to the underlying commodity, are actively managed, the specific profit drivers for the Marketing segment generally vary from period to period.
-Throughout most of the COVID-19 pandemic the opportunities and margins available to both Crude Marketing and Moose Jaw Refined Products were more limited, though Crude Marketing was able to find certain opportunities in the volatile market environment immediately following its onset.
+Through most of the current period the opportunities and margins available to both Crude Marketing and Moose Jaw Refined Products modestly improved.